 Independent investigators at all academic levels (or equivalent) are eligible to be named as a PI, Initiating PI, or Partnering PI on an application.

-Investigators who were invited to be named on an application submitted under Funding Opportunity W81XWH-20-BCRP-BTA3 are not eligible to submit a pre-application for the same research project under the current Funding Opportunity.
+Investigators who were invited to be named on an application submitted under funding opportunity HT9425-23-BCRP-BTA3 are not eligible to submit a pre-application for the same research project under the current funding opportunity.

 Investigators are discouraged from being named on multiple pre-applications unless they are clearly addressing distinct research questions.
-Invited applications will be required to include a brief description of all the pre-applications in which the PI is named as a PI, Initiating PI, Partnering PI, or collaborator under this Breakthrough Award Level 3 Program Announcement.
+Invited applications will be required to include a brief description of all the applications in which the PI is named as a PI, Initiating PI, Partnering PI, or collaborator under this Breakthrough Award Level 3 program announcement.

-The anticipated direct costs budgeted for the entire period of performance for an FY20 BCRP Breakthrough Award Funding Level 3 will not exceed $3M for applications with a single PI or $4M if applying under the Partnering PI Option.
+The anticipated direct costs budgeted for the entire period of performance for an FY23 BCRP Breakthrough Award Funding Level 3 should not exceed $4M for applications with a single PI or $5M if applying under the Partnering PI Option.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.